ragona/draw/README.md

 # draw
 A tiny drawing library for Rust.
 Simple display list, vector and bitmap shapes.
 Intended to be used to produce single images, or image sequences for creating animated mp4 or gif files.
+Very early in development.

 ```rust
 use draw::{self, Sprite, SpriteId, Rectangle, Pixel};